derpx06/Arch-Essentials/README.md

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

-Many features dont work n current state.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.Many features dont work properly as off now

 ---
 ---